 Here is what we actually do.
 We are not a generalist digital marketing agency.
 We are an embedded growth team that picks up distribution as if we were employees.
 One founder at a time.
 Four to five days a week of senior attention.
 We take one account per quarter.

 The receipt: a Series A gaming marketplace we took on in mid-2025.
-Six months in, the engagement produced 50 million organic views across YouTube Shorts, TikTok, and Instagram Reels.
+Five months in, the engagement produced 50 million organic views across YouTube Shorts, TikTok, and Instagram Reels.
 Zero paid spend.
 Branded search lifted 900 percent.
 The YouTube channel hit 17,900 subscribers and crossed the monetization threshold.
 The founder spent one to two hours a week on camera.

 This is not an omnichannel pitch.
 We sequence channels.
 We close the ones that do not clear.
 The version we ship is for founders who want distribution as a system, not as a service line item.